MarkusHaak/crossalign/README.md

 The script will output alignment results against the two reference sets (out.adapter_alignment.paf, out.genome_alignment.paf) and the crossalign results as text output (out.alignment.csv) and as a pickled pandas dataframe (out.alignment.df.pkl) containing all information.

 The user can choose from minimap2 and blastn (for short sequence matches) as the alignment tool for the initial alignments (--adapter_alignment_tool, --genome_alignment_tool).
+For short reference sequences or if the reference alignments are expected to be short (e.g. <75 bp), I recoomend to use blastn instead of minimap2.

-Alternatively, the alignments can be performed separately and the results passed to crossalign as .paf or sorted and indexed .bam files:
+Alternatively, the alignments can be performed separately and the results passed to crossalign as .paf or sorted and indexed .bam files.

 ```
 > python crossalign.py --reads reads.fastq --adapter references1.fasta --genome references2.fasta --prefix out --adapter_alignment ad_alignment.bam --genome_alignment gn_alignment.bam
 ```

 For applications where the transition site(s) is known for certain reference sequences, e.g. the end of an inverted repeat, but unknown for the other set of reference sequences, e.g. a genome, it is useful to pass a list of "sites of interest" to crossalign.